mwesthues/Sliding_Window_R2/README.md

 in "/Data".

 # /Derived
 All intermediate and final results will be stored in this folder.
+Will be created upon running "/Scripts/Analysis/marker_preparation.R".

 # /Scripts
 ## Scripts/Analysis